Why Can’t I Tan? – Everything You Need To Know

 Can Everyone Tan?

 There are ways that fair skin tones can tan, but it isn’t recommended for them to do so.
 The risk of burning is too high, and the damage done to the skin can be long-lasting.
-Even darker skin tones are still damaged by exposure to UV rays.

 How Do You Move On From A Tanning Plateau?

-The best way to move on from a tanning plateau is to stop tanning for a while.
-You need to keep your skin out of the sun for at least a few weeks and allow the dead skin cells to naturally exfoliate.
+You need to keep your skin out of the sun for at least a few weeks, allowing the dead skin cells to naturally exfoliate.
 Gently exfoliating your skin once or twice a week can also help.

 Once you have waited a few weeks before tanning again, you should use a tanning accelerator to help your skin make the most of the UV rays, to help it darken once again.